-AccessibilityThis page was last updated on 5th March 2020
+AccessibilityThis page was last updated on 3rd August 2021

 This website is run by VCA.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-- Resize text using the tools at the top the screen without the text spilling off the screen (see
+- zoom in up to 400% without the text spilling off the screen

 - navigate most of the website using just a keyboard

 - navigate most of the website using speech recognition software

 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)